-Arc’teryx is known for producing high-end outdooring gear for every niche, and the Arc’teryx Oriel leggings easily offer the best all-around value pair of tights that we found thanks to its numerous features.
-For example, these are the lightest hiking leggings that we came across at only 155 g, which is especially important if you plan to use these as a first layer and need to keep your gear weight as low as possible.
+Arc’teryx is known for producing high-end outdooring gear for every niche, and the Arc’teryx Oriel easily offers the best all-round value pair of leggings on this list thanks to its numerous features.
+Firstly, these have the lightest design we came across at only 155 g, especially important if you plan to use these as a base layer and need to keep your gear weight as low as possible.

-On top of that, the Arc’teryx Oriel leggings also feature a mix of nylon and interwoven elastane that provides better abrasion-resistance than many other products we reviewed.
-These hiking leggings further reinforce the material strength with sturdy threads and narrow seams
+Additionally, the Arc’teryx Oriel also features a mix of nylon and interwoven elastane that provides better abrasion-resistance than many other products we reviewed.
+The material strength is further reinforced with sturdy threads and narrow seams.

-Even better, the Arc’teryx Oriel leggings also offer two harness-friendly cargo pockets on the side of the thigh that are large enough for a smartphone.
-That said, the pockets are open, which can leave the contents exposed to wet weather and potentially allows the contents to fall out while climbing if otherwise unsecured.
+Even better, Arc’teryx Oriel also offers two harness-friendly cargo pockets on the outside of the thigh, large enough for a smartphone.
+That said, the pockets are open, which can leave the contents exposed to wet weather and potentially allows otherwise unsecured contents to fall out if climbing.

-For the most part, these hiking leggings are pretty comfortable with a gusseted crotch and wide, Powernet Stretch Mesh waistband that helps reduce moisture.
-Unfortunately, the waistband sits a bit low and can sag, especially once you wear the leggings for a while, or it absorbs sweat.
+For the most part, this design is pretty comfortable, with a gusseted crotch and wide Powernet Stretch Mesh waistband that helps reduce moisture.
+Unfortunately, the waistband sits a little low and can sag, especially once worn for a while, or when it absorbs sweat.

 - Has abrasion-resistant construction